 Your Allium Serendipity plant does not like to be in soil that stays constantly wet as this causes the root system to rot.
 Root rot will cause permanent damage to your plants and even kill them.
 Avoid overly moist soil, especially in the winter months when your plant is dormant.
 One way to avoid damp soil conditions is to plant your perennial in well-draining soil conditions.
 Well-draining soil will allow any excess water to escape from the plant to ensure it does not soak up unnecessary water.
 This plant also prefers to be in soil that is more on the acidic side (5.8 to 6.2).

 How Much Sunlight Does my Allium Serendipity Plant Need?

-We recommend that you give your Allium Serendipity plant at least 5 hours of full sunlight each day.
+We recommend that you give your Serndipity Allium plant at least 5 hours of full sunlight each day.
 You are more than welcome to give your plant more time in the sun, but 5 hours is the minimum they need to thrive.
 When the midday sun arrives, it is okay for your plant to be in part sun and not full sun.
 Sometimes too much full sun, especially during the hot midday sun, can be exhausting for your plants and dry them out quicker than normal.
 You mustn't let these plants stay in the shade for too long.
 Doing so will not allow them to blossom to their fullest potential.

 How Much Water Does my Allium Serendipity Plant Need?

-Allium Serendipity perennials enjoy drying out in between waterings.
+Allium Serendipity ornamental onions enjoy drying out in between waterings.
 If your plant's soil stays moist for too long, it could result in root rot disease.
 Root rot disease happens when your plant sits in standing water for too long and cannot absorb it all.
 Plant your Allium in well-draining soil so that when you water it, any excess water will drain away and not damage your plant.
 There is no need to water your perennial during the winter months.
 The winter is your plant's dormancy period, and they do not need any water while they are dormant.